The best Saatva mattress sales for April 2025: save $300 on luxury handcrafted beds

 The Saatva Rx is a hybrid geared toward sleepers with chronic health issues like sciatica, scoliosis, and arthritis.
 It features the brand's signature Lumbar Zone plus a Therapeutic Support Core that relieves pressure while adapting to your body's shape and movements.
 In our Saatva Rx mattress review, we called it the best mattress for back pain overall, as it eased the aches of our lead tester, who has mild scoliosis.

-New to the lineup is the Saatva Contour5, which replaces the Loom & Leaf as the brand's cooler and more luxurious all-foam option.
-We just posted our Saatva Contour5 mattress review, and recommend it most for couples, restless sleepers, and those with aches and pains.
+New to the lineup is the Saatva Contour5, which replaces the Saatva Loom & Leaf as the brand's cooler and more luxurious all-foam option.
+In our Saatva Contour5 mattress review we recommend it for couples, restless sleepers, and those with aches and pains.
 We also consider it a cooler alternative to comparable Tempur-Pedic mattresses.
+The Saatva Loom & Leaf is still available, but after a recent price hike, we recommend opting for the Contour5.

 There are three additional Saatva models geared toward children, babies, and toddlers.
 The Saatva Youth is for kids aged between three and 12.
 The Saatva Bunk & Trundle Mattress has a 6" profile so it can comfortably sit on a bunk or trundle.
 The Saatva Crib is designed to support babies and toddlers and has a shorter trial period of 45 nights.